Christmas Eve Box Ideas for Children

-Christmas may look a bit different this year, but no matter how we’ll be celebrating, it’s still the most magical time of year for children.
+Christmas may feel a bit different this year, but no matter what twists and turns the year's brought, it's still the most magical time of year for children.

 Sparks of festive joy can be found in the simplest of moments.
 Be that writing their letter to Father Christmas and posting it to the North Pole, crafting paper decorations for the tree, or singing jingle bells while icing gingerbread men.